OlexOlex/TPE-Module/README.md

 * **86x51x21,5mm** in size - smaller than a pack of cigaretts.
 Depending on your skills and the features you want your module to have, you can build it in different cases.
 * "Status" page that shows you (roughly!) the current battery voltage and lets you turn off the module
 * Access it in the local network at its IP, http://[your configured servername here] or its "node-XXXXX" name if the registering of the server name did not work, or 192.168.4.1 if your device is connected to the modules' accesspoint
-* Sockets provide ground, battery voltage and the signal (on = tied to ground, max 0.5A, off = no potential) when the module is turned on, so you can permanently power external modules/cirquits if needed, or run a motor directly between the signal line and the battery voltage line
+* Sockets provide ground, battery voltage and the signal (on = tied to ground, max 0.5A each, max ~3A until the battery protection turns off power, off = no potential) when the module is turned on, so you can permanently power external modules/cirquits if needed, or run a motor directly between the signal line and the battery voltage line
 * Charge it and access the integrated file system by the integrated usb-serial-adapter with a common **micro USB** cable
 * **Noncommercially open source** - details see Licence.txt (tl;dr: No guarantees on anything, use at your own risk, if you think it's good, buy me a beer when we meet or be a good guy in general.
 In case you want to use it commercially, contact me and we'll find an agreement)
 * Material cost: **~14€** for me when buying the stuff in China.
 I bought it at Aliexpress and then waited for 1.5 Months for most of the items to arrive.
 Two never arrived, I got a refund and got them somewhere else, that is why the ULN2003 module is replaced by a single ULN2003A Chip in the Photos.
 I got a cheap offer for the battery, you might have to pay 2-3€ more.
 A list of the parts is in an OpenOffice spreadsheet in the Hardware+Chassis directory, Ebay and other sources might be good sources as well)